 If you really want to be an overachiever, write a LinkedIn post on what you’ve learned so that others can do the same.
 This will also nudge others to follow suit.

 10) Make documents collaborative and shareable

 With cloud content collaboration software, teams can store, share, create, and collaborate on projects remotely.
-There’s no struggle to connect to a server because everything is on the cloud.
+Connecting to a server is not difficult because everything is on the cloud.

 For example, if you have a list of email subject lines that work, share it with all of your team members.
-The more individuals are kept in the loop, the better chance of success they have.
+The more individuals are kept in the loop, the better their chance of success.

 11) Make a collaborative playlist